rohibagaria/giphy-search/README.md

 # giphy-search
 Trying out Giphy Web API

-I used the Giphy SearchBar and Grid components to create this app.
+I used the React components from the official Giphy SDK to create this app.

 Steps:
  * Follow standard steps to install npm dependencies (npm install etc)